 To see before and after images of other breast cancer survivors and their post-reconstruction surgery, visit our online gallery.
 Schedule your consultation when you’re ready!

-Am I ready for reconstruction surgery?
+Am I Ready for Reconstruction Surgery?

 Your oncologic surgeon who performs the mastectomy will suggest to you when to have your reconstruction.
 A consultation with our Bridgeville plastic surgeon, Dr. Lori Cherup, is very necessary as early in the process as possible to define your health and any risks for surgery it poses.
 Smoking, being overweight, or multiple medical issues such as hypertension, diabetes, or a need for anticoagulation will affect Dr. Cherup’s decision process regarding timing for you.
 Your family and job responsibilities — and how much time you are willing to be absent from them — will greatly affect the decision regarding timing and type of reconstruction.
 Rest assured, you and Dr. Cherup will come to the correct decision for you.